udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 #####From Stage 2:
   The basics of Python, including:
-    - a.
-Strings
+  1. Strings
-    - b.
-Loops (for and while)
+  2. Loops (for and while)
-    - c.
-Variables
+  3. Variables
-    - d.
-If statements
+  4. If statements
-    - e.
-Types (like int, str, and bool)
+  5. Types (like int, str, and bool)
-    - f.
-Lists
+  6. Lists
-    - g.
-Tuples
+  7. Tuples
-    - h.
-Mutability
+  8. Mutability
-    - i.
-Functions
+  9. Functions
-    - j.
-Return statements
+  10. Return statements
-    - k.
-Print statements
+  11. Print statements
-    - l.
-Debugging Python code
+  12. Debugging Python code
-    - m.
-Problem Solving
+  13. Problem Solving

 #####From Stage 3:
   Object Oriented Python, including:
-    - a.
-Classes
+  1. Classes
-    - b.
-Objects
+  2. Objects
-    - c.
-Methods
+  3. Methods
-    - d.
-Instances
+  4. Instances
-    - e.
-Instance variables
+  5. Instance variables
-    - f.
-Inheritance
+  6. Inheritance
-    - g.
-Method Overriding
+  7. Method Overriding
-    - h.
-Import Statements
+  8. Import Statements
-    - i.
-The Python Standard Library
+  9. The Python Standard Library
-    - j.
-Importing External Libaries
+  10. Importing External Libaries
-    - k.
-Using documentation
+  11. Using documentation

 #####From Stage 4:
   Using google App engine, including
-    - a.
-Installing, running, deploying
+  1. Installing, running, deploying
-    - b.
-How to use the .yaml file
+  2. How to use the .yaml file
-    - c.
-How to navigate folders appropriately when referencing different files
+  3. How to navigate folders appropriately when referencing different files
-    - d.
-Google Datastore
+  4. Google Datastore
-    - e.
-How to use webapp2
+  5. How to use webapp2
-    - f.
-How to use jinja2 templates
+  6. How to use jinja2 templates
-    - g.
-How to ue Python dictionaries
+  7. How to ue Python dictionaries
-    - f.
-How to use the modulus operator in Python
+  8. How to use the modulus operator in Python

 #####From Stage 5:
   Develope awareness of some other concepts in computing, like:
-    - a.
-Using JavaScript to bring web pages to life.
+   1. Using JavaScript to bring web pages to life.
-    - b.
-Using APIs to easily access powerful data.
+   2. Using APIs to easily access powerful data.
-    - c.
-Recursion
+   3. Recursion
-    - d.
-Parallel computing.
+   4. Parallel computing.
-    - e.
-How to solve large and long problems.
+   5. How to solve large and long problems.
-    - f.
-Responsive Web Design: How to make web pages look good.
+   6. Responsive Web Design: How to make web pages look good.

 ####What a student will still need to learn to take the Front-End Web Developer Nanodegree: